-What is Commercial Debt?
+What Is Commercial Debt?

-Regulation of Commercial Debt Collection
+Is Commercial Debt Collection Regulated?

 Commercial collection services are regulated by a number of federal and state laws.
 These laws outline the rights and responsibilities of both the creditor (the business trying to collect the debt) and the debtor (the business that owes the debt).